ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Auditor:

-: an entity that checks the correctness and consistency of all Claim registered by a TS (a specialization of Claim Consumer).
+: an entity that checks the correctness and consistency of all Claims registered by a TS (a specialization of Claim Consumer).

+Claim Consumer:

+: [^definehere]

+[^definehere]: Define here.

 {: #mybody}